AdobeDocs/audience-manager.it-IT/help/using/features/audience-lab/audience-lab-advanced.md

    ![](assets/test-segment-holdout-selected.png)

-1. Seguite il resto dei passaggi nel **[!UICONTROL Create Test Group]** flusso di lavoro e selezionate **[!UICONTROL Finalize Group]** quando siete soddisfatti della selezione.
-Ora hai un gruppo di test con parte dell&#39;audience trattenuta dai test.
+1. Go through the rest of the steps in the **[!UICONTROL Create Test Group]** workflow and select **[!UICONTROL Finalize Group]** when you're satisfied with your selection.
+Ora hai un gruppo di test con parte dell'audience trattenuta dai test.